DiaCarta offers a range of customizable testing services using XNA technology

 We provide customized molecular tests on FFPE samples, liquid biopsy samples such as blood, and challenging small biopsies and cytology samples (fine needle aspirates, effusions, and CSF).

 What is Companion Diagnostics and Why it is Important?

-For patients with the same disease, the treatment results using the same therapeutic drug can be very different due to disease heterogeneity.
-Such heterogeneity can include, but not limited to, different driver mutations in oncogenes for cancer patients.
-Because of the protein functional changes resulting from their corresponding gene mutations, the therapeutic drugs targeting these proteins may not work anymore (resistance to the drug).
-It is necessary to screen the patients for these particular cancer gene mutations so different therapeutic drugs can be used to target cancer patients with different gene mutations.
+A therapeutic drug can have different results between patients with the same disease due to disease heterogeneity.
+Such heterogeneity can include, but is not limited to, different driver mutations in oncogenes of cancer patients.
+Patients may develop resistance to therapeutic drugs because of certain mutations in cancer genes and associated functional changes in the proteins that are targeted by the drugs.
+It is necessary to screen the patients for these particular cancer gene mutations so different therapeutic drugs can be used to target those mutations.

-This is the application for companion diagnostics.
-Companion diagnostics use predictive biomarkers to identify the most appropriate cancer patients and thus enhance treatment outcomes.
+Companion diagnostics uses predictive biomarkers to match the most appropriate drug to the cancer patient and thus enhances treatment outcomes.

 Companion Diagnostics Development Steps

 Although the concept of companion diagnostics has been around for 40 years and the steps for development of such tests are known, the progress has been slow.
 From 1998 to 2016, 167 cancer drugs have been approved by the U.S. FDA.
 However, only 10% of the treatments are used in companion diagnostics.